Galactius/label_maker/README.md

 default system printer (if one is available), and a simple MacOS .app executable.

 This program makes use of various python packages, to avoid issues with dependencies a "requirements.txt" file has been provided with this repository.
-Use the '''pip install -r requirements.txt''' command in a terminal at the desired working directory to install all required dependencies.
+Use the ```pip install -r requirements.txt command``` in a terminal at the desired working directory to install all required dependencies.
 Please install dependencies before trying to run the script (this does not apply to running the .app executable).